usdivad/Melodrumatic/README.md

 VST3, AU, AAX, Unity

 ## Installation
-Download the latest version of Melodrumatic from the [releases](https://github.com/usdivad/Melodrumatic/releases) page, then unzip and place the individual files into the appropriate plugin folders for your respective DAWs.
+Download the latest version of Melodrumatic from the [releases](https://github.com/usdivad/Melodrumatic/releases) page, then unzip and place the individual files into the appropriate plugin folders for your respective DAWs (or Unity!)

 For Mac, this usually means:
 ```
 VST3  -->  ~/Library/Audio/Plug-Ins/VST3
 AU    -->  ~/Library/Audio/Plug-Ins/Components
 AAX   -->  /Library/Application Support/Avid/Audio/Plug-Ins
+Unity -->  [YourProjectName]/Assets/Plugins
 ```

 And for Windows, this usually means: